ajayat/netflix-prize/doc/Explanations.md

 We have chosen to use MSE correlation on ratings rated by the same users, as it is simple to implement and gives good results.

+The algorithm `knn_predictor` returns a RMSE of 0.971 on the probe set.

 ## References

 1. [The Netflix Prize, Netflix researchers]([3])